eellak/wp-moodle-lessons-api/moodle-courses-view/readme.txt

 === Moodle Courses View ===
 Contributors: Angela Dimitriou
-Tested to: 4.3
+Tested on: WP 4.3
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to display in a wordpress site the list of courses and course categories of a moodle installation.
+Moodle Courses View (MooCView) plugin adds the capability of viewing courses and categories exracted from a Moodle site to a Wordpress site.
+This functionality is offered both via a widget and a shortcode.

 == Description ==